 Justified in The Matrix, where all humans spend most of their lives plugged into a computer network through which they receive simulated experiences anyway — their Unusual User Interfaces can also act as Upgrade Artifacts, making it a trivial matter to have a full training regimen for anything from martial arts to piloting written directly into your brain in a matter of seconds.
 Whether this carries over to the real world is up in the air, though the series' only real-world fight scene is considerably less flashy than all of the other action scenes.

 Many characters in various Star Wars media.
-This is usually justified by explaining that the reason they're so good is due to their Force-sensitivity.
+This is usually explained as due to their Force-sensitivity.